innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 * It is the main challenge to intelligent fan

 # Temperature based Speed Control of BLDC Fan

 Temperature proportional speed control is accomplished using pulse width modulation(PWM).
 The input value of temperature is proportional to the speed, and set the calibration range according to the speed requirement.

-#                                    COATINGS
+# Coatings

 ![download](https://github.com/yuvieeee/Intelligent-Fan-Air-Cooling-System/assets/114850519/cbea4b9c-cd4a-46ee-9249-74cabb418ed0)